-deceased are disposed of is of great significance to many.
-Beliefs may be specific and strongly held.
-Put simply, human corpses matter sufficiently that the violation of norms regarding their treatment warrants serious consideration.
+It is unsurprising that there is desire to invoke criminal law when there is a perception of something improper being done to a deceased body.
+Knowledge and choice over how the deceased are disposed of is of great significance to many.
+Beliefs may be specific and strongly held.4 Put simply, human corpses matter sufficiently that the violation of norms regarding their treatment warrants serious consideration.
 Despite this, it is our contention that the offence of preventing burial contributes unnecessarily to a body of overlapping offences.
-It can be seen as part of the broader trend towards over-criminalisation rather than a necessary response to acts which offend norms regarding the deceased body.
-It is not our intention to offer a theoretical account of the proper ambit of the criminal law.
+It can be seen as part of the broader trend towards over-criminalisation rather than a necessary response to acts which offend norms regarding the deceased body.5 It is not our intention to offer a theoretical account of the proper ambit of the criminal law.
 This would be a larger and substantively different task.
 Instead our focus is on highlighting the muddy and muddled rationales which can be found in the recent case law for this specific offence.
 What we will see is that no one theme or principle motivates the contemporary use of the offence.
 Instead it is applied in a wide variety of circumstances, where the culpability and motivations of the parties involved significantly differ.
 We will also see that while the genesis of the modern offence can be located in historical episodes and law, the facts and contexts of the contemporary cases are appreciably different to their predecessors.
 Neither the content nor boundaries of the offence are satisfactorily explained or justified in the case law.
 We find little to persuade us that the prevention of burial in and of itself should be unlawful.
 This is not to suggest that no wrongs have been done in the types of cases under discussion.
 There often have been.
 However, the breadth of the offence as it currently stands risks the conviction of those who have not done something that deserves to be labelled as criminal.
 Other facets of the law, such as the offence of obstructing the coroner, more appropriately capture the wrongs done and so render redundant the separate offence of preventing burial.